wangxianlg/SecAI/README.md

 ## Technologies
-This project makes use of the following open-source technologies and tools:
+This project uses the following open-source technologies and tools:

 +  Python: The programming language used for implementing the project.
 +  NumPy: A library used for efficient multi-dimensional data operations where PyTorch tensors aren't suitable.